How to Choose the Right Kid's Guitar

 The following 6 categories considers both the size of the child or student as well as the style of guitar that the child desires to play (or learn).

-Which one best suits your search?
+Which one of these 6 best suits your search?

 1) Smaller Electric Guitars - Looking for an smaller scale electric guitar for a kid with smaller hands